zhongpc/zhongpc.github.io/opening.md

     * A*STAR Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * AI Singapore Scholarship  <span style="color: lightgray">[with service commitments]</span>
     * President's Graduate Fellowship (<strong>PGF</strong>)  <span style="color: lightgray">[by nomination]</span>
 * <strong>PGF</strong> can be submitted at any intake.
 Successful applicants usually receive PhD offers from US-Top20 (or equivalent) institutions.
-Feel free to get in touch if you want to pursue a different journey in NUS (also availble to existing PhD students in top institutions).
+Feel free to get in touch if you want to pursue a different journey in NUS.

 * What we offer:
     * We are a new research group offering hands-on training and opportunities to explore exciting research areas collaboratively.